-The town of Ontario is a popular spot for exploring the Kickapoo River by canoe or kayak.
+The town of Ontario is a popular spot for exploring the Kickapoo River by canoe and kayak.
 The river is well known for being a relaxed and safe river for paddling.
 Great for families and first time paddlers.
 It’s meandering path will twist and turn through Wildcat Mountain State Park and the Kickapoo Valley Reserve.
-This is a beautiful and highly accessible river, where tipping the canoe isn’t a bad thing, as you’re often in knee deep water.
-In fact on a hot day, it’s recommended.
+This is a beautiful and highly accessible river, where tipping the canoe isn’t a bad thing, because you’re often in knee-deep water.
+So on a hot day, it’s recommended.

 Where to begin?
 There are several outfitters in Ontario including Drifty’s Canoe Rental and Titanic Canoe Rental, both with convenient shuttle services.
 Saturdays can be busy, you may want to arrive early.

 Boscobel is a good place to put your kayak into the Wisconsin River.
 For the adventurous spirits, bring along your camping gear and pick one of the many large sandbars in the river for an overnight under the stars.
 WI River Outings can help you plan the trip.
 No dams, no rapids, just flat water and one of the longest stretches of navigable water in Wisconsin makes this a popular river for paddling.
 The lower 92 miles to the confluence of the Mississippi, are protected for recreation and wildlife habitat.